-- your superannuation fund and our referral partners, for the purpose of keeping your fund and our referral partners informed of how we are assisting you and identifying further ways to assist you;
+- your superannuation fund and/or our referral partners, for the purpose of keeping your fund and/or our referral partners informed of how we are assisting you and identifying further ways to assist you;

-- regulatory bodies, law enforcement bodies and dispute resolution bodies (such as the Financial Ombudsman Service);
+- regulatory bodies, law enforcement bodies and dispute resolution bodies (such as the Australian Financial Complaints Authority (AFCA));

-- our agents, service providers, business partners and contractors who provide you with services along with us or who supply services to us (for example to technology providers, data storage providers or marketing companies);
+- our agents, service providers, business partners and contractors who provide you with services along with us or who supply services to us (for example to technology providers, financial planning software providers, data storage providers or marketing companies);

 How do we hold and protect your information?